 What are the types of student visas for studying in the United States?

 The U.S. offers two types of student visas: the F-1 student visa and the M-1 student visa.
 Find out more about the M-1 and F-1 visas.

 What happens if my student visa for studying in Canada is denied in 2018?

 If you are refused a visa, the case officer will include a detailed letter explaining the reasoning behind the refusal.
 You must carefully review this information and determine the ways that you can improve your application.
 It might be beneficial to consult an immigration lawyer while completing revisions to your application.
 Find out more about Canada visa refusals.

 What is the Student Direct Stream (SDS) Student Permit?

-Which schools are considered Designate Learning Institutions for studying in Canada?
+Which schools are considered Designated Learning Institutions for studying in Canada?

 In order to study in Canada as an international student, you must attend a designated learning institution.
 Find out which schools are DLS.